Pfc. Myron Ellsworth Dolk

 flight plan and flew south to Mariveles before

-evening to do anything that day.
+do anything that day.

-Clark Field.
-Their job was to protect the
+position at Clark Field.
+Their job was

-northern half of the airfield from
+to protect the northern half of the airfield

-paratroopers.
-The 192nd Tank Battalion,
+from paratroopers.
+The 192nd Tank

-which had arrived in November guarded the
+Battalion, which had arrived in November

-southern half.
-Two crew men remained with
+guarded the southern half.
+Two crew men

-from food trucks.
+received their meals from food trucks.

 withdrew through San Fernando at 2:00 A.M. on